Proposed federal subjects of Russia: South-Ural Republic

 During the 1993 political crisis in Chelyabinsk a deputy of the local parliament Aleksander Salomatkin declared Chelyabinsk Oblast a new federal subject named South-Ural Republic.
 He signed the resolution “On the state and legal status of the Chelyabinsk Oblast and its transformation into the South Ural Republic.”
 This resolution instructs local Councils of People's Deputies to conduct a survey of the population and submit their proposals to the regional council by October 15.
 The regional council did not have time to analyze the proposals; in October the councils were dissolved after the dispersal of the Supreme Soviet of Russia.

 Tver Karelia

 Tver Karelian separatism refers to the idea of creating a Tver Karelian republic as a subject of the Russian Federation.
-The idea is supported by the Tver Karelia movement and Karelian Revivival movement.
+The idea is supported by the Tver Karelia movement and Karelian Revival movement.
 The founder of the movements, Mikhail Dron, was prosecuted by the Tver Oblast police over false claims in 2021, but was released.